abhisheks008/DL-Simplified/Blood Disease Detection/Model/README.md

 **CONCLUSION**
-Based on the optimizer used we get different accuracies for the same model.
+Based on the optimizer used, we get different accuracies for the same model.
 Some optimizers for example SGD (Stochastic Gradient Descent) because of a slower convergance need more epochs to reach the minimum when compared to optimizers like RMSPROP (Root Mean Squared Propagation).

 # Uttkarsh Patel